dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Manuel Sabin:**
 the miners whether
-they're miners get out of it um
+they're miners get out of it